darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/linux/install-linux.md

 1. In a web browser, visit https://code.visualstudio.com/

-2. Click the link to download Visual Studio Code for the Linux
+2. Click the link to download Visual Studio Code for Linux

 3. Follow the installation instructions for your Linux distribution.